EDGENortheastern/tk_errors_tests/README.md

-# Implementing Error Handling and Testing in Tkinter apps
+# Error Handling and Testing in Tkinter apps

 ## `starter.py`